 Always Lock Your Devices

-When you’re trotting about new cities and stop for eating or shopping, make sure you don’t leave your phone, tablet or laptop unattended and unlocked.
+When you’re exploring new cities and stop for a bite to eat or to shop, make sure you don’t leave your phone, tablet or laptop unattended and unlocked.
 Set your devices to auto-lock and keep them secured with the longest PIN or passcode possible or a strong and complex password.

 Use Two-factor Authentication

 Enable two-factor authentication for all your online accounts, especially your banking and financial accounts.
-This adds an extra layer of security if your passwords are compromised.
-Since another code is required to authenticate a login request, your account remains secure and helps prevent malicious attacks.
+This adds an extra layer of security in the event that your passwords are compromised.
+The additional code required to authenticate a login request, will help prevent malicious attacks.

 Use Public Wi-Fi Cautiously

-Mobile data on roaming is an expensive proposition, so free public Wi-Fi at airports and in hotels, restaurants, and shopping malls is always welcome.
+Mobile data on roaming is expensive, so free public Wi-Fi at airports, in hotels, restaurants, and shopping malls is always welcome.
 You should exercise some caution though.

 Most public Wi-Fi setups don’t do security right.
 It’s a good idea to always use a VPN app or service.
 A VPN helps encrypt your data so that it’s more secure and private over a network.
 Using a VPN is helpful when you’re connected to public Wi-Fi because if you fall prey to an online attack and your data is intercepted, the VPN will mask your online activity and keep your information obscure and thus safe.

 Disable Auto-Connect for Wi-Fi